marinasjp/ese2-main/README.md

 The second and third inputs are for setting the value of Elasticity-Spectra Minimum and Elasticity-Spectra Maximum respectively.
 ### Upload Custom Code Tab
 (TBA)

+# Support
+This project will not be maintained by the contributors to this repository.
+If there are any issues with the installation process, please contact any of us via email.

+# License
+This project operates under the MIT license.
+This is an open-source license.